-Of course, you also need to think about the construction method.
+Of course, when you’re drafting your Mandarin collar pattern you also need to think about the construction method.
 This will affect the amount of seam allowance you add.

 I typically go for 5mm on the collar edge so that I can get a less bulky finish, and 1cm on the neckline edge, which I clip into or grade, if needed.